surryjm/coffee-shop/documents/SEO.md

 * Ensure heading tags are used appropriately with your content.
 Important information should be used with the H1 tag.
 * There should only be one H1 tag per page.
 * Quality backlinks (links to and out of your website) can help SEO results.
-* Keep up with the latest trends in SEO optimization and check best practices from sites like Moz annualy.
+* Keep up with the latest trends in SEO optimization and check best practices from sites like Moz annually.

 ## Tactics to avoid:
 * Do not use ghost pages or hidden text to improve SEO score.